 If you are unsure what fuel or other supplies your lighter requires, leave a comment below and I’ll get you going in the right direction.

-They have a whole page and a few charts to help you sort out the yr your Zippo was made.
+This article provides links to six different resources and charts to help you sort out the yr your Zippo was made.